bluisidro/book-library-frontend/README.md

 # 📚 Book Library Exam — Monterun

 A simple, modern, and responsive web application that allows users to manage a library of books.
-Developed as part of an exam under **Monterun**, this project showcases key front-end development skills using modern tools and best practices.
+Developed as part of an exam under **Monterun**, this project demonstrates core skills in React development using TypeScript, Tailwind CSS, ESLint, and Lucide React — all powered by **Next.js** with **Turbopack**.

 ---

 ## 🚀 Features

 - 📖 Add, edit, and delete books
-- 🔍 Find all and and fine one through a collection
+- 🔍 Search and filter through a book collection
-- 🎨 Clean and responsive UI with Tailwind CSS
+- 🎨 Responsive UI built with Tailwind CSS
-- 💡 Beautiful icons with Lucide React
+- 💡 Iconography via Lucide React
-- ✅ Type safety with TypeScript
+- ✅ Type-safe code with TypeScript
-- 🧹 Code linting with ESLint for quality assurance
+- 🧹 Linting with ESLint for consistent code quality
+- ⚡ Fast dev build with Next.js + Turbopack

 ---